dirnberg/pcap/README.md

 # How to generate a pcap with bad reputation IPs

-tested with Ubuntu 22.04
+tested with Ubuntu 22.04 ;-)

 1. Create a file with bad repuations IPs

 touch ip.txt
 nano ip.txt

-2. Create the bash scriot lst2pcap.sh
+2. Create the bash script lst2pcap.sh

 #!/bin/bash
 rm ./out/*